kyriosaa/java-practice/APCSA/exam/test-1/FRQ.md

     - <code>assignElectivesToStudents</code> - This method encapsulates the functionality of assigning students (if possible) their first, second, or third elective choice.
     - <code>studentsWithoutElectives</code> - This method returns an <code>ArrayList</code> containing students that have not been assigned an elective.

+    ```java
     public class School {
         private ArrayList<Student> studentList;
         // each entry is an instance of a Student representing one student at the school
         // students are in the order they should be scheduled

         private ArrayList<Elective> electiveList;
         // each entry is an instance of an Elective representing one elective offered at the school

         // precondition: name is the name of an Elective in electiveList
-                // postcondition: returns the Elective in electiveList with the given name private Elective getElectiveByName(String name) {
+        // postcondition: returns the Elective in electiveList with the given name
+        private Elective getElectiveByName(String name) {
-                    /* to be implemented in part (a) */ }
+            /* to be implemented in part (a) */
+        }

-                // postcondition: returns the size of electiveList private int getElectiveListSize() {
+        // postcondition: returns the size of electiveList
+        private int getElectiveListSize() {
             returns electiveList.size();
         }

         private int getStudentListSize() {
             returns studentList.size();
         }

         // postcondition: All Students in studentList have been either assigned their first available elective choice or not assigned
-                //                All Electives in electiveList have been updated appropriately as Students are assigned to them public void assignElectivesToStudents() {
+        //                All Electives in electiveList have been updated appropriately as Students are assigned to them
+        public void assignElectivesToStudents() {
-                    /* to be implemented in part (b) */ }
+            /* to be implemented in part (b) */
+        }

-                // postcondition: returns a list of those Students who have not been assigned an Elective public ArrayList<Student> studentsWithoutElectives() {
+        // postcondition: returns a list of those Students who have not been assigned an Elective
+        public ArrayList<Student> studentsWithoutElectives() {
-                    /* to be implemented in part (c) */ }
+            /* to be implemented in part (c) */
+        }

-                // ... constructors, other methods, and other private data not shown }
+        // ... constructors, other methods, and other private data not shown
+    }
+    ```

     The Student class includes the following methods and private data:
     - <code>getChoice</code> - This method returns the name of the given elective choice of the student.
 The first elective choice has index 0, the second has index 1, and the third has index 2.
     - <code>hasElective</code> - This method returns true if the student has been assigned an elective; it returns false otherwise.
     - <code>assignElective</code> - This method assigns the given elective to this student.

+    ```java
     public class Student {
         // precondition: 0 <= index < 3
-                // postcondition: returns the name of the given elective choice public String getChoice(int index) {
+        // postcondition: returns the name of the given elective choice
+        public String getChoice(int index) {
             /* code not shown */
         }

-                // postcondition: returns true if an Elective has been assigned to this Student public boolean hasElective() {
+        // postcondition: returns true if an Elective has been assigned to this Student
+        public boolean hasElective() {
             /* code not shown */
         }

         // precondition: e is not null
-                // postcondition: e has been assigned to this Student; e has not been modified public void assignElective(Elective e) {
+        // postcondition: e has been assigned to this Student; e has not been modified
+        public void assignElective(Elective e) {
             /* code not shown */
         }

-                // ... constructors, other methods, and other private data not shown }
+        // ... constructors, other methods, and other private data not shown
+    }
+    ```

     The Elective class includes the following methods:
     - <code>getName</code> - This method returns the name of this elective.